dominik-juze-haus/Project-Lada/README.md

 ## Speed measurement

-Knowing the speed at which you're driving is crucial to have in any vehicle
+Knowing the speed at which you're driving is crucial to have in any vehicle, for safety, awareness and many other reasons.
 ## Module function description

 Subsystem is summoned when